 No great piece of clothing is ever complete without an equally stunning home to house it, so in this post Laurel & Wolf exhibit the most exceptional examples of home dressing rooms to store your most prized possessions.

-The sun was on it's way in April but that didn't mean we abandoned cosiness in the home.
-Make sure you read Decoholic’s top tips on how to add a warming feel to any room and the colour combinations are exquisite.
+The sun was on it's way in April but that didn't mean we abandoned coziness in the home.
+Make sure you read Decoholic’s top tips on how to add a warming feel to any room and the color combinations are exquisite.

 The hunt was truly on this April for luxurious hotels which are also eco-friendly and no establishment does this better than 1 Hotel in New York.
 Part of a new hotel brand focusing on sustainability in the hospitality world, it is a breath of fresh air for the hotel industry.

-Rachael Taylor’s Instagram round-up is a fantastic clash of colours which will provide endless inspiration for decorating projects.
-From crazy patterns to mix and match colours, it shows how adventurous people are now getting with their homes.
+Rachael Taylor’s Instagram round-up is a fantastic clash of colors which will provide endless inspiration for decorating projects.
+From crazy patterns to mix and match colors, it shows how adventurous people are now getting with their homes.

 Gallery walls are the hottest thing to do with your walls at the moment and this post by Bodie and Fou shows you how to hang your pictures in the perfect way.
 Don’t miss the handy templates at the bottom!

 The benefits and joys of creative friendships are vast and varied; here Candy Pop explores why getting to know like-minded creative people is essential for interior bloggers.